tylerlwsmith/deadhandmedia.com/content/projects/sacmusic/index.md

 To keep the feedback cycle fast, every commit to the main branch is run through a Jenkins declarative pipeline.
 Jenkins builds development containers then runs its tests.
 If the tests pass, Jenkins builds production containers, puts them in a private Docker Hub registry, then restarts the services on the production server using the new images.
 Jenkins also has another task that backs up the database once a day, then it places the backup on S3 compatible object storage.

-### Previous technical approaches

-SacMusic.com has been through several iterations.
-I originally built the site with WordPress because my familiarity with the platform allowed me to develop the site quickly.
-After building the original version using the Blade-powered Sage starter theme, I rebuilt the theme with Timber to try the Twig templating engine.
-After that, I wanted to leverage the power of a modern JavaScript framework for a more app-like experience.

-In the next iteration, I rebuilt the front-end using Next.js with Emotion for styling.
-Next.js continued to use WordPress as its data source via the REST API.
-WordPress's REST API is famously slow, so when the data was updated, WordPress synced its data to the Node.js server where it could be delivered to the user in milliseconds.

 ## Performance Optimizations

 Node.js is known for its speed, and this site reaps the benefits of its performance.
 Next.js's server-side rendering allows users on slower devices to get content before the JavaScript has finished parsing.
 Because Tailwind uses Purge CSS, production the CSS bundle is very small.